Not sure if Oh Deer is right for you?

 Potential Mitigations

-- Your attorney should always verify the ownership structure detailed in Item 1 of the FDD.
+- Your attorney should always confirm the ownership structure detailed in Item 1 to identify any controlling entities.

 Non-Disclosure of Parent Company